xVoidByte/koolo/README.md

 - Go (1.24, not 1.25!)
 - Garble

+Make sure the game is in English.

 Use better_build.bat to build the application.
-Make sure the game is in English

 - Use "Sorc (Leveling as Fire)", "Paladin (Leveling)" or "Assassin (Leveling)".
 - Choose "leveling" as enabled run under "Run Settings"